KingFausto/lol_scrap3r/README.md

 ## Role Flags

 A role can also be specified by using a flag.
-This is useful in cases where a champion can be played in many roles and we are interested in their non-main role.
+This is useful in cases where a champion can be played in many roles but we are interested in one of its non-main roles.

 > For example, Akshan is mostly played mid but if we want to see his builds for top, we  can use the '-t' flag.